jerabaul29/meta_overview_sea_ice_available_data/README.md

 For more information / additional datasets from this expedition, see. searching capabilities at https://arcticdata.io/catalog/data .

+### Direct observations of wave-sea ice interactions in the Antarctic Marginal Ice Zone, 2019

+From the paper "Direct observations of wave-sea ice interactions in the Antarctic Marginal Ice Zone", 2023.
+Data available at: https://zenodo.org/record/7845764 .
+This includes two drifting Surface Wave Instrument Float with Tracking (SWIFT) buoys deployed in the Weddell Sea in the austral winter and spring in 2019.

-###  Coastal Ocean Dynamics in the Arctic (CODA): oceanographic moorings from 2019-2020 along the northern coast of Alaska
+###  Coastal Ocean Dynamics in the Arctic (CODA): oceanographic moorings from 2019-2020 along the northern coast of Alaska, 2019-2020

 Mooring data, over the period 2019-2020, along the Northen coast of Alaska.
 Data include sea ice thickness, wave activity, salinity, temperature.